Presentation of modern agricultural machinery. Presentation on agricultural machines. Farming methods

 8 slide

-Under plowing is meant moldboard tillage (with turnover and crumbling of the layer) in order to create the most favorable conditions for the development of cultivated plants and the subsequent production of a high yield.
-At the same time, the accumulation, preservation and effective use of atmospheric precipitation moisture, as well as the incorporation of fertilizers, weeds and crop residues take place.
-Plowing is one of the most energy-intensive activities, which accounts for up to 35% of all mechanical energy and, accordingly, fuel costs for the cultivation of crops.
+Plowing means moldboard tillage (with rotation and crumbling of the layer) in order to create the most favorable conditions for the development of cultivated plants and subsequent high yields.
+At the same time, the accumulation, preservation and effective use of moisture from atmospheric precipitation occurs, as well as the incorporation of fertilizers, weeds and crop residues.
+Plowing is one of the most energy-intensive jobs, which accounts for up to 35% of all mechanical energy costs and, accordingly, fuel for cultivating crops.
 Other operating costs are also high.

-Plowing means moldboard tillage (with turnover and crumbling of the layer)
+Plowing means moldboard tillage (with rotation and crumbling of the formation)

 10 slide

 6.1.
 Basic agrotechnical requirements.
-Deviation from the specified plowing depth up to ±5%; full turnover of the formation; completeness of embedding to the required depth of fertilizers, crop residues and weeds is not less than 95 ...
-98%; the required crumbling of the layer - blocks larger than 10 cm should occupy no more than 15 ...
-20% of the arable land; the height of the ridges is up to 5 cm, and the height of the pile ridges is not more than 7 cm; deviation of the actual width of the plow from the design width is not more than ±10%.
+Deviation from the specified plowing depth up to ±5%; full revolution of the formation; completeness of incorporation of fertilizers, crop residues and weeds to the required depth is at least 95...98%; required crumbling of the formation - blocks larger than 10 cm should occupy no more than 15...20% of the surface of the arable land; the height of the ridges is up to 5 cm, and the height of the pile ridges is no more than 7 cm; deviation of the actual working width of the plow from the design one is no more than ±10%.

 11 slide

 6.2.
-Preparation of aggregates It consists in choosing the appropriate type of plow, completing resource-saving high-performance aggregates and setting them up for the required operating mode.
-Plows are classified according to the following main features: hull designs (share, disc, chisel, rotary, combined); aggregation method (trailed, mounted, semi-mounted); technological process (for dump and smooth plowing with reversible and frontal plows).
+Preparation of units consists of selecting the appropriate type of plow, assembling resource-saving, high-performance units and setting them up for the required operating mode.
+Plows are classified according to the following main characteristics: body designs (plowshare, disk, chisel, rotary, combined); method of aggregation (trailer, mounted, semi-mounted); technological process (for dump and smooth plowing with reversible and frontal plows).

 12 slide